Pan4ur/Gunsaw-Multiplayer-Mod/README.md

 > [Gunsaw](https://orsonik.itch.io/gunsaw-demo).
 It is actively being developed and
 > can contain desyncs, crashes, incomplete mechanics, and compatibility issues

+I only recently learned that another multiplayer project for Gunsaw has been in development, and until then I had no idea it existed.
+I sincerely wish you the best with your project and hope it continues to grow.
+My goal is simply to contribute to the community by providing a multiplayer experience and a platform for creating and testing custom maps and ideas :)

 ![icon](img/preview.gif)

 https://youtu.be/aYmxX_OQOis